Italian Social Clubs

 - finding medical care, if they became sick

-- ffight social isolation
+- fight social isolation

 Decline in Italian Social Clubs